unite-cms/unite-cms/API.md

         }
     }

-This returns an instance of Type *UnitedCMS\GraphQLBundle\SchemaType\Types\ContentInterface*.
+This returns an instance of Type *UniteCMS\GraphQLBundle\SchemaType\Types\ContentInterface*.
 If you want to get a list of content you can use:

     query {